azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 ![03_View_Release_OutCome](../Images/03_View_Release_OutCome_ARMChecker.png)

 **Step-4:** Look at the "Issues" to see why the release failed.
-The summary output shows the cause of failure (in this case it is because the AzSK ARMChecker have failed).
+The summary output shows the cause of failure (in this case it is because the AzSK ARM Template Checker have failed).

 ![03_Issues_Release_Fail](../Images/03_Issues_Release_Fail_ARM.JPG)

 **Step-5:** Look at the complete output log of the ARM Checker portion of the release pipeline execution .
-Notice how the output is the same as what is displayed when ARMChecker cmdlet manually run in a PS console.
+Notice how the output is the same as what is displayed when ARM Template Checker cmdlet manually run in a PS console.

 ![03_Release_Task](../Images/03_Release_Task_ARM.JPG)

-**Step-6:** See the summary "CSV" and detailed "LOG" output files for the AzSK_ARMTemplateChcker.
+**Step-6:** See the summary "CSV" and detailed "LOG" output files for the AzSK_ARMTemplateChecker.
-This is no different than the "ad hoc ARMChecker run" scenarios.
-Note, above, how the ARM Checker outputs the location of the "CSV" file and the "LOG" file at the end of the run.
+This is no different than the "ad hoc ARM Template Checker run" scenarios.
+Note, above, how the ARM Template Checker outputs the location of the "CSV" file and the "LOG" file at the end of the run.
 However, those locations are on the release agent machine.
 These are also packaged up in an overall ZIP file and are available to download.
 The overall ZIP file can be downloaded by clicking on the "Download all logs as ZIP" option.
-The ZIP file "ReleaseLogs_dd.zip" contains LOGs from the entire release pipeline including the master output for the AzSK_ARMChecker.
-The CSV file and the LOG file for AzSK ARMChecker are embedded in the 'inner' ZIP file that is named as ArmTemplateChecker_Logs_yyyymmdd_hhmmss.zip .
+The ZIP file "ReleaseLogs_dd.zip" contains LOGs from the entire release pipeline including the master output for the AzSK_ARMTemplateChecker.
+The CSV file and the LOG file for AzSK ARM Template Checker are embedded in the 'inner' ZIP file that is named as ArmTemplateChecker_Logs_yyyymmdd_hhmmss.zip .

 ![03_Output_Folder](../Images/03_Output_Folder_ARM.JPG)